adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #26 R-Programming is what the 7th-Class if for.
 Final class before the capstone project.

 #27 Getting into R-Programming now.
 Syntax is slighlty different.
 But not terribly complicated.

+#28 Something is going on with the 7th-Class.
+It is blocking me from moving forward at my own page.
+Start is August 23rd ...